 A full Shimano Ultegra Di2 groupset is par for the course at this price.
 We’ve reviewed it very favourably elsewhere so we’ll leave it at that.
 As is also standard, there’s the 52/36 chainset and 11-30 cassette that give all the range you need for the majority of road riding.

-But the ace up the TCR’s sleeve is the Giant Power Pro power meter, something that none of the other three bikes we tested at the same time – the Specialized Tarmac Expert, the BMC Teammachine SLR TWO and the Scott Addict RC 15 – could offer.
-And it’s dual sided too.
-This is something that’s not strictly necessary but really nice to have.
+But the ace up the TCR’s sleeve is the Giant Power Pro power meter on the left-hand crank, something that none of the other three bikes we tested at the same time – the Specialized Tarmac Expert, the BMC Teammachine SLR TWO and the Scott Addict RC 15 – could offer.
+This is something that’s not strictly essential but really nice to have.
 Who spends £5K on a race bike without being interested in how many watts they can produce?
 Bought separately the Giant Power Pro-equipped Ultegra chainset costs £799.99, so you’re definitely getting value here.

 The Giant SLR 1 42 Disc Carbon Wheelsystem is a £1,200, sub-1,500g set of wheels with the latest hookless rim tech – something Giant is fully committing to – and are the lightest, fastest, most expensive wheels on any of the four bikes in our grouptest.
 With a 42mm rim depth front and rear, they came set up tubeless with Giant’s Cadex Road Race 25mm tyres, which again, are high end.